TIMMYG Studios

 },

-• isPersistent keeps alert until manually cleared
+• isPersistent keeps the alert active until manually cleared

-• toneOnly plays sound without visual notification
+• toneOnly plays audio without a visual notification

-Custom Tones Configuration
+Custom Tones

 Edit client/radios/default/tones.json: